weekanda7/Metisse/docs/metis.md

 - `coordinates_list`: A list of tuples containing the x and y coordinates of all recognized images.
 - `recognition_threshold`: A float value representing the recognition threshold used in the image recognition process.

-## Typical steps for using metis are as follows:
+## Typical steps for using metisse are as follows:

-1. Create a subclass inheriting from MetisClass.
+1. Create a subclass inheriting from MetisseClass.
 2. Customize ImageRecognitionParams and SaveParams dataclasses as needed.
 3. Implement the required image recognition and manipulation methods in the subclass.
 4. Create an instance of the subclass and call the corresponding methods to execute the script.

-Please refer to the provided usage example to understand how to use metis in a real project.
+Please refer to the provided usage example to understand how to use metisse in a real project.